happypeter/githome/wiki.md

   - wear water proof gloves for the glue
   - use grinder to get round edge of pipe wall for esay pluging in
   - use grinder to cut pipes https://www.bilibili.com/video/BV1rk4y1k7pw
-  - push to as far as you can go, hold for 5 seconds https://youtu.be/VqBAMEbo-OE?t=87
-  - make the pipe surface clean before applying the glue, use right glue for the pipe
+  - the glue will melt the pipe, so make the pipe surface clean before applying the glue, use right glue for the pipe
+  - push to as far as you can go, trun the pipe a bit to make glue even, hold for 5 seconds https://youtu.be/VqBAMEbo-OE?t=87
-- pipes should be buried in wall
-  - otherwise how can you install a cabinet neatly
+- pipes should be buried in wall, otherwise how can you install a cabinet neatly
-  - the glue will melt the pipe, so make sure the surface is clean before applying glue to the pipe
-- pre-filter
+- prefilter

   - one day maybe I will get a after-filter https://youtu.be/QLm89HA4EFU?t=107
   - for big particals, sand, rust...these things are not just bad for human,